François Cotat Sancerre Jeunes Vignes 2007

 The Cotat story started with the Cotat Frères, Francis and Paul.
 Work at this family domaine revolved around three plots of vines in three of Sancerre's most famous terroirs, Les Monts Damnés, Le Cul de Beaujeu and La Grande Côte.
 The wines could be labelled as being from Francis Cotat or Paul Cotat, although otherwise the labels were remarkably similar, and it didn't matter anyway as the wines in the bottle were exactly the same.
 Thus, although each brother turned out three cuvées from the three terroirs in question, there were not six different wines.
 Why bother with more cuvées than you really have?
 It calls to mind the 1991 Cornas from I tasted from Noël Verset many years ago that was sold under the name of Yvonne Verset, Noël's wife.
 The reason some vignerons used to follow this path was because, I believe, there were once tax advantages in selling a wine under a different label rather than simply enlarging your own production or portfolio.

-More recently the next generation, Paul (son of Francis) and François (son of Pascal) have taken the reins, although the situation remains no less complex.
+More recently the next generation, Pascal (son of Francis) and François (son of Paul) have taken the reins, although the situation remains no less complex.
 The family continue to share out the three main terroirs, although today the wines are certainly different, the tax loophole that led to the bottling of the one wine under two labels having long been closed by French legislation.
 So today it is more important to distinguish between the wines of François Cotat, who took over the family domaine, eventually replacing the aged cellars with new facilities, and Pascal Cotat, who moved out to set up on his own when the domaine was handed down to this generation.

 Sorry, I know that was more than two or three sentences.
 I got carried away.